-If you are worried, free money advice is available from a number of places.
+If you are worried, free money advice is available from several places.
 A good place to start is the government’s Money Advice Service.

 There are ways to avoid a debt cycle and set yourself up for financial freedom.

 Total up your monthly income and your regular expenses.
-You may want to add to set a budget for items which can vary such as food shopping or leisure expenses.
+You may want to add to set a budget for items that can vary, such as food shopping or leisure expenses.
 Write them all down, use a spreadsheet or download a budget app or use an online site.

 If your income is less than your outgoings, don’t panic.
 You are not alone.
 An awful lot of people don’t break even every month.

-Brainstorm ways to cut back so you don’t have to borrow or rely on your credit card or payday loans each and every month.
+Brainstorm ways to cut back so you don’t have to borrow or rely on your credit card or payday loans every month.

 There are ways to reduce bills.
 For example, looking for a cheaper deal by switching utility suppliers or insurance providers.
-Help is available to many people for regular monthly expenses like council tax or childcare payments
+In addition, help is available to many people for regular monthly expenses like council tax or childcare payments.

-Check in on your spending habits.
+Check your spending habits.
 If you’re heading to the shops, draw up a shopping list based on your budget and what you really do need.

 Impulse purchases are all too easy.
 Even more so online.
 One tip to avoiding mindless shopping is to wait a little while before you actually buy the item you have identified.
 Pause for a few hours or sleep on it.
 Have a little think and ask yourself, do I need this?
 You’ll often find you may change your mind later in the day or the following morning.

 Only making that minimum payment on a credit card each month can get you caught in a cycle of debt.
 Each month you fail to pay off your balance in full, interest starts to add up.
-Credit cards can have high rates of interest.
+As a result, credit cards can have high rates of interest.